skiselev/monster-fdc/README.md

 #### Version 1.0

 [Monster FDC project on Mouser.com](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=8ae2858f5a) - View and order all components except of the PCB and the FDC ICs.
+Note that this BOM includes multiple alternatives for some parts (for example, for 2x17 pin floppy disk connector).
+Make sure to refer to the BOM below to order the right number of components.

 Monster FDC project on Tindie: [Complete Board](https://www.tindie.com/products/weird/monster-fdc/); [Monster FDC PCB](https://www.tindie.com/products/weird/monster-fdc-pcb/).